aliceC119/circle/README.md

 The Circle frontend, built with React, is the user interface of the drf-api-circle application.
 It offers a vibrant and intuitive experience for users interacting with the social network.
 Seamlessly integrating with the [drf-api-circle](https://github.com/aliceC119/drf-api-circle), it enhances the overall user experience by providing a responsive and dynamic interface.

++ The deployed API is available [here](https://drf-api-circle-320cd30d1665.herokuapp.com/)
++ The deployed React project is accessible [Circle](https://circle-ppt5-a39096a720ce.herokuapp.com/)
++ The GitHub repository for the associated backend can be found [drf-api-cirle](https://github.com/aliceC119/drf-api-circle)

 -----
 ## Table of contents
 + [User Experience](https://github.com/aliceC119/circle/blob/main/README.md#user-experience)